Apropheci/Haskell-Track/Chapter 1 - Haskell Basics/1.1-Variables and Functions/VariablesAndFunctions.md

 s = (a + b + c) / 2  -- a, b, and c are not defined here
 ```

-Because the variables a, b, c are only available in the right-hand side of the function heron, but the definition of s as written here is not part of the right-hand side of heron.
+Because the variables `a`, `b`, `c` are only available in the right-hand side of the function `areaTriangleHeron`, but the definition of `s` as written here is not part of the right-hand side of `areaTriangleHeron`.
 To make it part of the right-hand side, we use the `where` keyword:

 ```Haskell
 areaTriangleHeron a b c = result           -- use Heron's formula